 - There are member who attended this temple's dedication who also attended the dedication of the Salt Lake Temple nearly 100 years earlier.

 This temple has the tallest angel Moroni statue, which is 20 feet tall.

-- The Oquirrh Mountain Temple and this temple were the first temples built in the same city, South Jordan.
+- The Oquirrh Mountain Temple and this temple were the first LDS temples in Utah built in the same city, which is South Jordan.